tjg0010/survey_app/README.md

    4. npm install --save le-challenge-sni@2.x   # default plugin for tls-sni-01 and tls-sni-02 challenge
    5. npm install --save le-acme-core@2.x       # default plugin for ACME spec
    6. npm install --save le-sni-auto@2.x        # default plugin for SNICallback
-5. (Only on windows - not needed for centOS server) Create the following folder: C:\OpenSSL-Win64\lib and place the needed files inside it (3 libeay32 files).
-This is only needed if the greenlock installation has error regarding those files.
+5. (Step only needed on Windows, not on centos server) Create the following folder: C:\OpenSSL-Win64\lib and place the needed files inside it (3 libeay32 files).
+This is only needed if the greenlock installation has errors regarding those files.
+6. Run the [DB create script](https://github.com/tjg0010/survey_app/blob/master/Server/node/dbScripts/create.txt) to create the db and all of its tables.
+Notice that if mySql is in a version priorr to 5.7.1, DEFAULT CURRENT_TIMESTAMP configuration won't work on DATETIME fields, so those fields should be changed to be TIMESTAMP instead (3 fields in total in the script).
+7. In your code directory, make sure the _authentications_ directory exists.
+Inside it create the following files:
+   1. db-auth.txt - needs to contain the db password for the 'tausurvey' user in plain text.
+This must be created since the dbManager expects to find the password in this file.
+8. Copy all the code located in [the server/node folder](https://github.com/tjg0010/survey_app/tree/master/Server/node) and paste is in your code folder.
+9. Run ```node main-https.js``` to start the server with HTTPS support, or just ```node main.js``` to start a plain HTTP server.
+* Notice: the server listens to port 8091 for HTTPS and 8090 for HTTP.

 #### For a developer environment, also install: ####